What exactly is personal data?

 When I want to leave a Pod provider, can I take my data with me?

-This depends on the agreement you have with your hosting provider.
-There are some support tools like Terms of Service Don’t Read to help you understand the small print more easily.
+Yes, unless the Pod provider doesn’t allow you to.
+The best way to understand the service of a particular Pod provider is to read the Terms.
+There are some support tools like Terms of Service; Didn’t Read to help you understand the small print more easily.

 When using Solid, how is data stored?